Some incompatible software is automatically disabled when you upgrade macOS.

-If you want to use one of these incompatible apps, you need to get an updated version that's compatible with your new OS.
+If you want to use one of the incompatible apps, get an updated version that's compatible with your new OS.
 Apps in the Mac App Store list their compatibility and system requirements on their product pages.
 You can also check with the app developer to find out if they have a new, compatible version or plan to release one.

-Note: PowerPC applications won't run on OS X Mavericks and later.
+PowerPC applications won't run on OS X Mavericks or later.